willpatton/Motion_Encoders/README.md

 ## Supported platforms
-This code known to compile using the Arduino IDE on a SAMD21 processor.
+This code is known to compile using the Arduino IDE on a SAMD21 processor.

 ## For more information